rebuy-de/compose-navigation/README.md

 }
 ```
 It will go through all of the classes that are implementing `NavRoute` class and call their `getScreen()` function.
-after this you can just call this function in the `NavHost`:
+after this, you can just call this function in the `NavHost`:
 ```kotlin
 NavHost(
     modifier = modifier,